Cyace84/DeNS/docs/src/pages/interfaces.md

 ## Interfaces

-Implementing the following interfaces ensures that the corresponding smart contracts comply with the DeNS system's requirements and standardize their core features:
+Implementing the following interfaces ensures that the corresponding smart contracts comply with the Ever Name system's requirements and standardize their core features:

 ### IRoot